Noisy Bathroom Fan

 - Unplug the fan.

-- Slide the plate assembly to one side and take out it out.
+- Slide the plate assembly to one side and take it out.

 That’s it.
 Put back in the reverse order.
-Its recommended to take as many pictures as you can take.
-They will facilitate and will help if you are stuck.
+It’s recommended to take as many pictures as you can take.
+This will facilitate and will help if you are stuck.

 Give it a try, it should work.